Editor’s note: We are regret to report that Citrus is closed.

 The resilient almond tree flourishes in a dry climate with very little water, which makes it an ideal tree for Greece, especially in the south and on many of the islands.
-So it’s no surprise that almonds have featured prominently in Greek cuisine and pastry making going all the way back to the 6th century BC.
+So it’s no surprise that almonds have featured prominently in Greek cuisine and pastry making dating back to at least the 3rd century BC, or so historians believe.
 They became so closely associated with the region that they were even introduced to the Romans as nux Graecum (Greek walnut in Latin).

 Today in Greece you’ll most likely find almonds in desserts or sweet treats.
 Since this particular nut generally symbolizes happiness, prosperity and good luck, it plays an important role in Greek weddings and baptisms, with sugared almonds and other sweets made with almonds, like amygdalota, being offered post-ceremony.

 Amygdalota in particular is a treat that symbolizes new beginnings.
 As its name suggests (amygdalo = αμύγδαλο, which means almond in Greek), this traditional sweet, which is similar in consistency to a cookie, is prepared with finely chopped or ground almonds (in some cases bitter almonds are also used) and sugar, and flavored with scented flower water (usually rose or orange blossom) or an essential oil like tangerine, vanilla or mastic.
 Egg whites and semolina are sometimes added in the recipe to create a denser texture.
 As a final touch, many are covered with a dusting of powdered sugar.
 One could say it is the Greek version of marzipan, although amygdalota differs both in flavor and texture.